dafni-kalatzipantera/dafni-kalatzipantera.github.io/_pages/research.md

 ## Working Papers

-Kalatzi Pantera, D. "Green Diffusion: How Party Competition Influences Parties’ Attention to Environmental Issues".

 Kalatzi Pantera, D. "Does Global Integration Mitigate Environmental Mobilization?
 The Effect of Global Norms on Environmental Movement Participation".

+Kalatzi Pantera, D. "Going Glocal: The Effect of COP meetings on Local Environmental Attitudes".

+Crippa, L. and Kalatzi Pantera, D. "Greening Criminal Records: How Companies Use Environmental Programs to Mitigate Corporate Scandals".

 ## Work in Progress

-Genovese, F. and Kalatzi Pantera, D., Zur, R. "All Shades of Green: Chromatic Variation and Political Alignment in European Green Parties."
+Genovese, F. and Kalatzi Pantera, D., Zur, R. "All Shades of Green: Chromatic Variation and Political Alignment in European Green Parties".

-Kalatzi Pantera, D. "Going Glocal: The Effect of COP meetings on Local Environmental Attitudes".

 Kalatzi Pantera D. and Shiyi, X. "Conscience or Personal Interest?
 Motivation Disputes for Political Participation in Environmental Movements".

-Crippa, L. and Kalatzi Pantera, D. "Greening Criminal Records: How Companies Use Environmental Programs to Mitigate Corporate Scandals".

 Kalatzi Pantera, D., and Yun, J.Y.
 "Natural Disasters and Child Recruitment by Rebel Groups".

+Kalatzi Pantera, D. "The Climate is Changing: The Evolution of Parties’ Environmental Positions".